-Giving Gardens promotes resiliency and sustainability in our local Jewish community, through educational experiences centered around food, justice, and environmentalism.
+Giving Gardens promotes resiliency in the face of hunger in our local Jewish community and beyond, through educational experiences centered around food, justice, and environmentalism.

-- Participants will be empowered with the skills to grow and process their own food.
+- Empower participants with the skills to grow and process their own food.

-- Participants will better understand their local food system and its issues.
+- Promote better understanding of our local food system and its issues.

-- Participants will have a strengthened connection to Judaism, through meaningful educational experiences.
+- Create a strengthened connection to Judaism, through meaningful educational experiences.

-- Programs will appeal to a diverse crowd, building bridges across social, economic, and religious groups.
+- Programs appeal to a diverse crowd, and connect participants across social, economic, and religious groups.

-- Giving Gardens will be a welcoming space to everyone, blurring the line between volunteer and client.
+- Giving Gardens is a welcoming space to everyone, blurring the line between volunteer and client.

 “The purpose of the Giving Gardens project is to merge the best that a hunger relief social service agency (like Yad Ezra) provides with the passion, innovation and education components found in social justice work.
 Broadening our volunteer base to include those interested in farming and food systems enables us to expand awareness about the needs of those living in SE Michigan who are food insecure.
 The Giving Gardens program has already made strong partnerships with agencies in SE Michigan dedicated to hunger relief, food sustainability and the value of growing locally.